 SEAN RICE, 33, GLASS-BLOWER

 “Surfers watch the weather, so when I first heard [about Hurricane Sandy], it was just off the coast of Africa.
 Remember that Irene was expected to be badass, and it wasn’t.
 So people paid attention to it, but maybe not how they should have.
 And then that night, there was a supermoon.
 We were in my flat, watching the swell period.
 Someone said, ‘The swell is gonna hit as soon as the high tide hits.’
 Then the lights went out.
 Soon, water was rushing down the streets.
 People were screaming in the dark outside.
 And you could see Breezy Point because it was on fire.”

 MICHELLE CORTEZ, 36, FOUNDER OF SMALLWATER DISASTER RELIEF

 “The community’s response to us was huge because it was a do or die situation.
 It wasn’t about positive or negative.
 It was about eating, being warm, having clothing.
 But later on, people told us we’re doing a great job, and as peoples’ needs shifted, so did our mission.
 Now it’s not about handing out food, medicine and clothes.
 A lot of things are experiments.
 Last year I did a cooking class, like a mentor program.
 But the response was so good that I applied for a grant, and I got it.
 Now we have cooking classes for kids in the community gardens here.
-They’re learning how to prepare food, learning about better options instead of going to the deli and buying a bag of chips.
+They’re learning how to prepare food, learning about better options instead of going to the shop to buy junk food.
 It’s fresh ingredients.
-No fire or knives.
-Just stuff grown in the garden, stuff they could grow in their yards or on their windowsill.
-At the end of the week there’ll be a meal, and they can invite their families to come and eat.
+Just stuff grown in the garden, stuff they could grow at home as well.
+At the end of the week there will be a meal, and they can invite their families to come and eat.
 We’re expecting a big turnout.”